If you’re a real estate investor or real estate agent, this Evergreen marketing article could change the way you think about marketing your business.

 So, there is an amazing, amazing result for seller-motivated households.

 Let’s look at a real estate agent G Team, for buyers—North Umpqua River homes for sale.
 Anyone who types up that phrase in Google now takes about four to five months of doing the process, putting their heads down, and doing the work, or you can hire our services team to do some of this work for you.

 What does that equal?
 It equals leads.
 The G Team gets leads every single day from that one page.

-Now, imagine if you started to stack on more of those pages, you get three leads from this one every month and two leads from this one every month and 10 leads from this one every one month and three leads from this one, none from this one, but six from this and three from this, you get the idea.
+Now, imagine if you started to stack on more of those pages, you get three leads from this one every month, two leads from this one and 10 leads from this one every month, and three leads from this one, none from this one, but six from this and three from this, you get the idea.

 This one came through Steve’s Carrot website.
 He put Evergreen content up there.
-That was a blog post that he used for a automated blog system and he used one of our plays in the playbook to modify those to give it a better chance to rank well in Google.
+That was a blog post that he used for an automated blog system, and he used one of our plays in the playbook to modify those to give it a better chance to rank well in Google.

 If you want to be on the hamster wheel for the next five or 10 years and grinding away in five or 10 years and having to continue to post and continue to do things and continue to work five, six, seven days a week, then keep on doing hamster wheel marketing as your only marketing method.